Apply for a decorative lighting consent

 - The ‘highway’ can include the carriageway, footway and any verge

-- If the applicant objects to these conditions or a refusal by the highway authority, to approve a licence then he may appeal to the magistrates’ court
+- If the applicant objects to these conditions or a refusal by the highway authority, to approve a consent then he may appeal to the magistrates’ court